Heinz Logo

 The main colors of the logo are white and red.

-- White – care for sterility and cleanliness.
-Cultivation of completely organic raw materials, no chemical preservatives.
+• White – care for sterility and cleanliness, cultivate completely organic raw materials, no chemical preservatives.

-The logo font is similar to Vario Italic but with unique H and Z swirls.
+The logo font resembles Vario Italic but features unique swirls for the H and Z.